 Customers are key, but as Bob Bloom explains in his book The Inside Advantage, not all customers are created equal.
 Some customers (Customer A) will suck your resources, demand major changes in your products or services, and may only represent a small portion of your revenue, while other customers (Customer B) may be a delight to serve, require little support, rave about your product or service, and buy multiple products resulting in more revenue for less effort and stress for you.
 In this scenario, who wouldn't want to find more of Customer B while letting Customer A self-select to one of your competitors?

 In order to grow your business, you must identify and define your Core Customer, understand their needs, identify the unique solution that only you can offer, and use this knowledge to shape your Brand Promise.
 Your Brand Promise is your unique and persuasive strategy for closing deals with your Core Customer.
+These clients are your most valuable customers and your growth strategies should be focused on getting more of them in your customer base.

 One of the first steps in developing a winning Brand Promise is defining your Core Customer: